 Episode 5: The Flea and the Acrobat.
-4 stars.
+4 ½ stars.
 In which the kids learn about the shadow realm, and others get a direct taste of it — Hopper at the Hawkins institute, and Nancy in “Mirkwood” forest.
 Now that everyone is on to the fact that Will is probably alive, they decide to take action, but things end badly for all involved.
 El sabotages the shadow gate’s magnetic field, ruining Dustin’s plan with the compasses, prompting a jealous fight between Mike and Lucas.
-She then smashes Lucas unconscious, driving a final wedge between them before running off.
+She then smashes Lucas unconscious, driving a final wedge between him and Mike before running off.
 But the pivotal scene is at the end, with Jonathan and Nancy out in the woods, and Nancy enters the gate and gets her (and our) first full view of the shadow beast.
 There’s great exposition in this episode, as the science teacher answers the kids’ questions about parallel universes, and the kids do their own research on the shadow realm in a D&D manual.